DEBBIE CAHOW

 Weihua Zhu

 Artist Statement: I am seeking my inner bridge between the Western and Eastern.
-I have practiced Chinese calligraphy since a very young age.
-Using acrylic paint as medium, I’ve been talking about a correlation between stories and symbols, and expressing my abstract language on the canvas.
+I have practiced Chinese calligraphy since childhood.
+By using acrylic paint as medium, I try to talking about a correlation between stories and symbols, a try to expressing my abstract language on the canvas.
 I understand my own traditions and reconstruct the relationship between myself and the contemporary world.
-It takes a lot of visionary strength to enact words that evolve into a mountain scape, evoking parallels with Classical Chinese landscape painting in pen and ink.
+It takes me a lot of visionary strength to enact words that evolving into a mountain scape, evoking parallels with Classical Chinese landscape painting in pen and ink.
 The simplicity of technique and arrangement allows my paintings to achieve an abstract and pure visual effect.
 My artworks are seen as a compensation, poems of homesickness.

 - Artist Village -